 The Nelligan Catalogue gives access to the documentary resources of the Montréal libraries network.
-Among other things, you can search for a document, determine its availability and reserve it, and also renew your loans from home.
-Users can also access numerous electronic resources through the bibliothèques de Montréal site.
+Among other things, you can search for a document, determine its availability and reserve it, and also renew your loans from home with your library account.

 Research, reference and reader assistance

-You may aslo get your Accès Loisirs card at the library.
+- You may also get your Accès Loisirs card at the library.

 - Drinking fountain